CPSC-1520/CPSC-1520-Workbook-A02-dgilleland/sandbox/NodeConsoleApp/ReadMe.md

 ## Getting Started

+For this example, we will create a simple console application that will accept flag values from the command line.
+We'll place this in a folder called 'my-cli'.

 First, let's begin by creating a `package.json` file.
 This file will contain all the information about our application.
 To create this file, run the following command in the Terminal:

 ```powershell